luminovang/documentation/templates/views.md

 3. **Caching Views**: To enhance performance, the `View` class can cache compiled templates, reducing the need for repeated processing.
 4. **Content Adaptability**: It can handle various content types, making it versatile for different presentation needs.
 5. **Customizable Rendering**: The rendering mode can be customized to match your specific coding style and business logic requirements [Template Configuration](/configs/template.md).

 ***

-### Static Content

-Luminova allows you to serve partially static content.
-This means that the `Router` and `ViewCache` must run first to load the cached view and render the generated content.
-While considered partially static, this approach can reduce view response time by up to `10%` compared to not using the dot `extension` suffix for page caches.
-This is because your controller methods and other modules will not be loaded when using static pages.

-#### How Static Cache Works

-1. **Enable Page Caching:** Ensure that `page.caching` is enabled in your `env` file to cache pages upon request.
-2. **Append Extension:** Add content extension type e.g, `.html` to your request URL.
-This ensures that the `Router` tries to load the cached page first if it is available and not expired.
-If not, it will render the view as usual.
-Supported extension types: `html`, `json`, `text`, `xml`, `rdf`, `atom`, `rss`, `css`, `js`.

-#### Examples

-Suppose you have a blog page accessible at `https://example.com/blog/how-to-install-luminova`.
-To serve it as static content, simply append `.html` at the end, like this: `https://example.com/blog/how-to-install-luminova.html`.

-> **Note:**
-> When content `.extension` type is specified in the view request URL, application events, `middleware`, and `after` middleware will not be called, as this is treated as static content.

-***